magento/knowledge-base/src/best-practices/general/upgrade-plan-checklist-for-magento-commerce.md

 ▢    Plan maintenance window if downtime is anticipated.

-▢    Review and approve the testing strategy; consider using the Adobe Commerce [test framework](https://devdocs.magento.com/mftf/v2/docs/introduction.html) or a 3rd party automation suite.
+▢    Review and approve the testing strategy; consider using the Adobe Commerce [test framework](https://devdocs.magento.com/mftf/v2/docs/introduction.html) or a third-party automation suite.

 ▢    Confirm that all extensions and customizations are compatible.